Company History

 Getting On Everyone’s Radar

 The launch that put Westport on everyone’s radar was a 98-foot motor yacht with an all-fiberglass hull.
 Yachts that huge just don’t have fiberglass hulls!
-Several more 90-foot Westport yachts designed by naval architect Jack Sarin followed, and led to the development of the Westport 112 – the company’s most popular model.
+Several more 90-foot Westport yachts designed by naval architect Jack Sarin followed, and led to the development of the 112 Westport yacht – the company’s most popular model.

 One of the main things owners of Westport yachts talk about is how there are no surprises (except maybe the full load of fuel) when they pick up their boat.
 The quoted price is what they pay.
 The delivery is on time, and the after-sales service is second to none.
+Their reputation is built upon decades of experience being one of the top yacht builders in North America.

 Process always comes first